arctefact/book-of-kek/README.md

 In this book we aggregated as much information, links and tutorials as possible, with the goal to present not only Pepe's history, but also the lore surrounding [Rare Pepes](chapter-2-the-rare-pepe-project/the-rare-pepe-blockchain-project/), [Fake Rares and Dank Rares](chapter-2-the-rare-pepe-project/fake-rares-and-dank-rares/) (NFT trading cards on the [Counterparty](chapter-3-blockchain-counterparty-how-to/counterparty-what-is-it/) Blockchain), as well as the [latest news](pepe-news-outlet/) from the wider Pepe community.&#x20;

-We invite you to take a deep dive down the Pepe frog hole... 🐸 embrace yourself with hugs and cobbee
+We invite you to take a deep dive down the Pepe frog hole, see you on the fake realm... 🐸

 ## Who are the authors?